 SEO for therapists isn’t too different than SEO for any other industry.
 Ultimately, it’s about following best practices, optimizing your pages, and identifying the right keywords.

-SEO (search engine optimization) is all the actions and activities that help get your private practice website to show up at the top of a search engine results page.
+SEO (search engine optimization) is all the actions and activities that help get your private practice website to appear at the top of a search engine results page (SERP).
 93% of online encounters start with a search engine, mainly Google.
 When someone searches, they expect to find what they want on the first page without scrolling through multiple pages or checking out numerous sites.

-The search engine’s job is to crawl every website on the internet and provide the most relevant page of Google.
-When your website gives out accurate, trustworthy, reliable information, then search engines will present it to the user as the best and most significant result.
+The search engine’s job is to crawl every website on the internet and provide the most relevant page on Google.
+When your website gives out accurate, trustworthy, reliable information, search engines will present it to the user as the best result.

-The goal of SEO is not only to bring traffic to your site but to help people who need your specific service find your practice.
-To make that happen, SEO for therapists is specifically designed to meet your ideal client’s needs.
-You could have the most beautiful website design, but it won’t do much good if no one can find it.
-You want to use specific SEO keywords and phrases, create content that answers their questions, and have links from other reputable websites leading to yours.
+The benefit of SEO for therapists is not only to bring traffic to your site but to help people who need your specific service find your practice.
+SEO for therapists is specifically designed to make that happen (and best meet your ideal client’s needs).

-This guide on SEO for Therapists will give you the exact information you need to make each page of your website easy for both the Google algorithm and humans to understand.
-These strategies will take your website from completely dormant to attracting your ideal clients like a well-oiled machine.
+This guide on SEO for Therapists shows you how to make each page of your website easy for both the Google algorithm and humans to understand.
+These SEO strategies will take your website from completely dormant to attracting your ideal clients like a well-oiled machine.

 Keyword Strategy for Therapists

-A solid keyword strategy consists of finding the most valuable search terms your target audience is using to locate each page of your website.
-Most people don’t use one word, such as “therapist”, to find what they need.
+A solid keyword strategy consists of finding the most valuable search terms your target audience uses to locate each page of your website.
+Most people don’t use one word, such as “therapist,” to find what they need.
 Identifying and using the phrases and questions your clients ask on Google is key to your therapy practice website being recognized as relevant to a particular search.

 - Child therapist near me